alenakatkova/mishka-en/README.md

 # MISHKA Online Shop

-This project was primarily created as a practice to implement responsive web design techniques.
+This project was primarily created as a practice to implement adaptive web design techniques.
 It features three pages:

 1. Index - Main page
 2. Catalog - Product listing page